guffxx/SquadPlanner/README.md

 An interactive web-based tool for planning Squad game strategies.
 Create, annotate, and share tactical map plans with your team.

+I am continuing to work on this project, and I will be adding more features in the future.

 ## Features

 - Load official Squad maps or upload custom maps